-As early childhood educators, children’s health and wellbeing is always a top priority.
-Through the pandemic, mental health has been impacted for many, and sadly children are no exception.
+As early childhood educators, children’s mental health and wellbeing is always a top priority.
+Mental health challenges can impact many, and children are no exception.
 While children can be resilient and adaptable, their mental health can be affected which can in turn can affect other areas of their lives.

 Looking out for children’s mental health

 Looking out for children’s mental health is essential.
 To do this, it’s important for educators and parents to know what to look for.
 While some signs may be obvious, others are not and mental health troubles may exhibit differently in children when compared to adults.

 Signs that a child may need extra support for their mental health and wellbeing might be physical or emotional and include:

 - Change in behaviour, especially seeming sad or upset